Q: What is Seton House?

 A: Follow the steps below to apply for admission to Seton House:

-Step 1: Call, email, or come to the main office to request an application.
-Return via postal mail, email, fax or in person.
-You may also apply using our online application.
+Step 1: Complete an inquiry.
+Call, email, or come to the main office to request an inquiry form.
+Return via postal mail, email, or in person.
+You may also apply using our online inquiry form.

-Step 2: The case manager will contact you to schedule an interview.
-(Please make sure to update us if you change your phone number) The interview will give us a chance to get to know you and answer all the questions you may have about our program.
+Step 2: At this point we will ask you to complete a long form application that covers additional information about your family and your background.
+Seton House staff will contact you to schedule an interview after receiving the full application.
+(Please make sure to update us if you change your phone number.)
+The interview will give us a chance to get to know you and answer all the questions you may have about our program as well as provide you with resources and referrals.

-Step 3: If you and the case manager decide that Seton House is a good fit for you and your family, you will be placed on the waiting list for admission.
+Step 3: If you and the Seton House staff decide that Seton House is a good fit for you and your family, you will be placed on the waiting list for admission.
+It is important that you call in at least once each week to let Seton House staff know how you are doing and that you are still interested in the program when an apartment becomes available.

 Step 4: When an apartment of the appropriate size for your family becomes available you will be contacted and you will be set to move in.